 Below is information about our 2021 5th-6th Grade Student Leadership Day.
 Stay tuned for information on 2022!

 Join us for an inspiring day as students work together to build leadership skills and encourage community-building, critical thinking, and social justice.
 We invite you to nominate up to ten of your 5th – 6th grade students to participate in this powerful day.
 There is no cost for students to participate.
-Please note, this program will be virtual and held on zoom.
+Please note, we are offering two formats virtual on zoom and onsite programs.

 Our intensive Stand Up!
 Student Leadership Day programming engages students in 5th – 6th grades with captivating, world-class Upstander speakers, interactive programs, and the opportunity to create an action plan to take back to their school.
 Student Leadership Day inspires the change-makers to build leadership skills, explore their role as citizens, and develop a deeper understanding of civil and human rights issues.
 Students return to their communities with the tools and drive to promote acceptance and understanding.

 Choose from two dates and formats:

 ONSITE PROGRAM at Illinois Holocaust Museum, 9603 Woods Drive, Skokie IL 60077

 Tuesday, March 8, 2022 | 9:00am – 2:30pm CT

 Wednesday, March 9, 2022 | 11:30am – 2:00pm CT

 Participating schools will be invited to apply for a “seed money” grant to help fund materials needed to carry out their action plan.
 Application guidelines will be provided to participating schools in late February.

 More information coming soon on how to nominate up to ten of your 5th & 6th grade students.